telerik/fiddler-everywhere-docs/knowledge-base/test-fiddler-network-access-on-macos.md

     done <<< "$(echo "$services")"

     if ! [ -n "$currentservice" ]; then
-        >&2 echo "Could not find current service" exit 1
+        >&2 echo "Can't find current service"
+        exit 1
     fi
     ```

-3. Execute the **_test.sh_** via the terminal
+3. Execute the **_test.sh_** through the terminal
     ```Console
     sh <path-to-script>/test.sh
     ```

-4. On success, as an output, you should see the name of the active network adapter (for demonstration purposes, we will assume the result is **_Wi-Fi_**).
+4. On success, as an output, you will see the name of the active network adapter (for demonstration purposes, let's assume the result is **_Wi-Fi_**).
 Not being able to get the active network adapter name successfully indicates system restrictions or wrongful network configuration.

 _An example output from executing test.sh_
 ```